 For UC Davis Students

-Health Sciences Advising has advising staff who are eager to answer any questions you may have in your preparation for optometry school.
+Health Sciences Advising has advising staff who are eager to assist you in your quest towards a career in public health.